tweevilly/Web-Based_Inventory_Application/README.md

         Added button to about page <br>
             -line 55 <br>
 ## Task E
+Add a sample inventory appropriate for your chosen store to the application. <br>
+You should have five parts and five products in your sample inventory and should not overwrite existing data in the database. <br>

+    **BootStrapData.java** <br>
+        Added if-statement to prevent overwriting of parts <br>
+            line 78 <br>
+        Added 5 sample parts <br>
+            lines 78-110 <br>
+        Added If-statement to prevent overwriting of products <br>
+        Added 5 sample products <br>
+            lines 112-124 <br>
 ## Task F
 ## Task G
 ## Task H